Last Updated on 10/13/20 by Rose Palmer

 I knew that when my 3 1/2 year old son came home from preschool singing these lyrics from the song “Deep In the Heart of Texas” that he had acclimated to our move to Houston.
 Six months after we moved to the Lone Star State, we took a trip into the heart of Texas and discovered the truth behind the Texas dark skies in Big Bend National Park.
 The Big Bend dark skies were the best place to see the milky way in the lower 48 states.

 Our first excursion exploring the vastness that is Texas took us into central and then south Texas to Big Bend National Park.
 The first stop was at the McDonald Observatory so that we could experience one of their star parties.
 Almost 30 years later and that experience is still etched clearly in my memory.
 After an introductory talk at the visitor’s center, the guide turned off all the lights so that our eyes would get acclimated to the dark.
-Then we were led carefully outdoors for a guided tour of the sky.
-I will never forget taking that first step through the doors and looking up at a sky that had so many stars in it that it seemed like there was more white than black.
-I had never imagined that so many stars could ever be visible in the night sky.
+Then we were led carefully outdoors for a guided tour of the night sky.

 This first encounter with the night skies in Texas was in 1990, three years before the first area in the US was designated as a Dark Sky Park (Lake Hudson State Recreation Area in 1993).
 Big Bend National Park received its Dark Sky Park designation in 2012.

-Today, the US has only 28 designated Dark Sky Parks, many of which are also US National Parks, National Monuments or State Parks.
+Today, the US has 55 designated Dark Sky Parks, many of which are also US National Parks, National Monuments or State Parks.
 What does it mean to be a Dark Sky Park?
 According to the International Dark Sky Association, “an IDA International Dark Sky Park (IDSP) is a land possessing an exceptional or distinguished quality of starry nights and a nocturnal environment that is specifically protected for its scientific, natural, educational, cultural heritage, and/or public enjoyment.
 The land may be publicly owned, or privately owned provided that the landowner(s) consent to the right of permanent, ongoing public access to specific areas included in the IDA designation.”
 Basically, that means a location that has no artificial lighting for miles around and is very, very, very dark.
 The primordial kind of dark that is now hard to find in our electrified world.

 Besides being a scenically beautiful place to explore during the day, the Big Bend area is also a fantastic location to experience a completely dark sky – the kind of sky that would have been seen by the dinosaurs that once roamed across the same land millions of years ago.
 It’s not until you get away from the light pollution and stand in an open field in complete darkness that you can appreciate what the night sky is really supposed to look like.